 What is Day Trading?

-Day trading is a more meticulous type of stock trading that requires both time and a knowledgeable eye to perform successfully.
+Day trading is a more intricate type of stock trading that requires both time and a knowledgeable eye to perform successfully.
 Unlike swing traders, day traders don’t hold their positions overnight.
 Multiple trades are often made each day, with positions opening and closing in a timeframe of hours to minutes.

 Day trading is a fast-paced lifestyle that requires not only the time and patience to learn, but the dedication to remain glued to your screens for hours each trading day.
 Sometimes you may hit your daily profit goal within the first hour of trading, but you’ll usually spend a few hours each day scanning the markets and looking for opportunities.
 Day traders use more sophisticated technical indicators than swing traders and entry/exit points must be far more precise.
 Additionally, capital requirements are in place for day traders – more on that below.